 I shall write a sequel to this on the incredible engineering of the forest rest houses of the region and how they were made ‘elephant-proof’ and still stand strong over a century and a half later!

-PS: The photographs in this article are all mobile-clicks as I was unable to carry a camera as I was nursing a broken collar-bone at the time.
+PS: The photographs in this article do not do any justice to the landscape- they are all from the mobile phone as I was unable to carry a camera – was nursing a broken collar-bone at the time.

 Do it yourself!